Author Archives: robsworkshop

 5. Fix leaking gaskets on the box covers

 Ok don’t get upset, but I skipped to #4 on the list.
 And I decided to replace both.
 This is what I’m talking about.
 And we are looking at the driver’s side.
 In the above photo I have them both open beyond where they would with the cables.
+The cables hold the hatches just beyond 90 degrees.

 Yup that’s electrical wire and crimp fittings.
 I’m cleaning the hinges and painting them too.
 So skip back to #1 on the list.
 Drivers seat !
 Came out easy with the right tools.
 And I’m $1.75 richer.
 I wonder what I’ll find under the passenger seat ?
 A quarter !
 Now I have two bucks !